 'I would consider myself to be an ‘upstreamist’, as I truly believe that our environment shapes our behaviour and thus our health.
 For some more than others – and for very few in a simple, linear way.

-In several projects we try to entangle what environmental characteristics (or clusters of characteristics) matters for whom, and how.
+In several projects we try to entangle what environmental characteristics (or clusters of characteristics) matter for whom, and how.
 Nationally, but also in international settings.
 As an epidemiologist I am interested in the individual and environmental determinants of lifestyle behaviours and risk of non-communicable chronic diseases.
 To do so I think it is of utmost importance to get the picture - or the 'exposome' - as complete as possible by mapping all types of exposures and lifestyle behaviours in a longitudinal way, and find measures and methods to make sense of these data.'

 Joreintje D. Mackenbach, PhD

 “An ounce of prevention is worth a pound of cure” – Benjamin Franklin